Prediction Sets and Conformal Inference with Interval Outcomes: Conclusion

-\textbf{AI Disclaimer}: In preparation for the manuscript, ChatGPT-4o was used to format the figures and tables in the LaTeX document and to provide grammatical suggestions on a few occasions.
-GitHub Copilot, as shipped with VSCode, provided code suggestions and autocompletions for the python codes implementing the simulation and empirical study.
+\textbf{Declaration of generative AI and AI-assisted technologies in the manuscript preparation process}: In preparation for the manuscript, ChatGPT was used to format the figures and tables in the LaTeX document and to provide spelling and grammar checks.
+GitHub Copilot and Codex, provided code suggestions and auto-completions for the python codes implementing the simulation and empirical study.
+Refine.ink is also used for proofreading.
+After using these tools, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.